 - The fourth bottle to go is the early morning 6:00 am bottle at home when they first wake up.
-My recommendation would be to put your child in their highchair and offer them some water or you could offer half water/half juice.
-When you child arrives at Almost Mom for breakfast your child will have breakfast along with a cup of water or half water/half juice.
+My recommendation would be to put your child in their highchair and offer them some water, or you could offer half water/half juice.
+When your child arrives at Almost Mom for breakfast, your child will have breakfast along with a cup of water or half water/half juice.

 Important information about your child’s health and bottles:

-A child who continues to drink from a bottle at night or at naptime beyond 18 months to 2 years can risk tooth decay, particularly if your child falls asleep with the bottle in their mouth and un-swallowed milk remains on their teeth.
-Drinking from a bottle after the age of 2 can also start reshaping the upper gum line and palate, which can lead to an overbite.
+A child who continues to drink from a bottle at night or naptime beyond 18 months to 2 years can risk tooth decay, particularly if your child falls asleep with the bottle in their mouth and un-swallowed milk remains on their teeth.
+Drinking from a bottle after the age of 2 can also start reshaping the upper gum line and palate, leading to an overbite.

 Bottle drinkers tend to ingest more milk, while milk is a healthy food, children who drink too much of it may not want to eat enough solid food, missing out on important nutrients.

 With a little patience and a lot of love, understanding, and hugs, you and your child can say “bye-bye” to the “baba” forever.